 The Covid pandemic has had a significant impact on the NHS ability to provide routine elective services.
 We recognise that patients are waiting longer than we would all like and it is not always possible to identify when treatment will take place.
-This document provides you with information on how you can support yourself while waiting to attend the hospital.
-The guidance has been written by clinicians who are responsible for your care.
+This document provides you with information on how you are able to support yourself while waiting to attend the hospital.